puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-The full path to a file used for synchronizing access to the session data.
+Full path to a file used for synchronizing access to the session data.

 Default value: $::apache::params::mellon_lock_file